German documentary on Murnau photos

 Le cinéaste écrit :

-only to the age of 40.
-He was captain in the 72nd Infantry Regiment
+Wajda, lived only to the age of 40.
+He was captain in the 72nd

-and died at Katyn.
-But until 1989 we were not allowed to make
+Infantry Regiment and died at Katyn.
+But until 1989 we were not

-an inscription on the family tomb, saying where he was killed.
+allowed to make an inscription on the family tomb, saying where

-The censorship was so strict and the ban on all information on
+he was killed.
+The censorship was so strict and the ban on all

-the list of Katyn victims, my father's name among them, it turned
+the war, with the list of Katyn victims, my father's name among

-out that the paper simply did not exist.
-Some mysterious hand
+them, it turned out that the paper simply did not exist.
+Some

-removed the relevant copies from the library collection, so the
+mysterious hand removed the relevant copies from the library

-experience of living through perhaps the most shocking moment
+collection, so the experience of living through perhaps the most

-of my life, when I could find out from a German paper that my
+shocking moment of my life, when I could find out from a German

-father had been murdered, was denied to me."
-Andrzej Wajda
+paper that my father had been murdered, was denied to me."

 plus loin la ville de Murnau, le lac Staffelsee au bord duquel